AMLResearchProject/ALL-Detection-System-For-Oculus-Rift/Documentation/AutoPilot.md

 ## Using AutoPilot functionality

-To run in autopilot we'd be utilizing 4 scripts:
+To run in autopilot we'd be utilizing 3 scripts:

-1. ScriptsSetup.sh
-2. Autorun.sh
+1. Autorun.sh
-3. Randomizer.sh
+2. Randomizer.sh
-4. Timediff.sh
+3. Timediff.sh

 All of these are located inside the Scripts folder of the CNN Directory.
-From here we run
+So, first step is to go inside the Scripts directory.

 ```
-sh ScriptsSetup.sh
+cd Scripts
 ```

-**ScriptsSetup.sh** transfer all the 3 scripts to their respective folders and from their internally runs
+From here we run

 ```
 sh Autorun.sh